vuepointjs/vuept/.templates/DEVELOPMENT.md

    # Kick-off template development and watch for source code changes
    yarn tdev

-   # Alternatively, for minimal debug logging to the command console use this variant
+   # Alternatively, for verbose logging to the command console use this variant
-   yarn tdev:quiet
+   yarn tdev:verbose
    ```

 Following the steps above is safe for local development and it's safe to document/expose the password because